vuejs/vuepress/packages/@vuepress/plugin-sitemap/README.md

 ## Options

-All the options of https://npm.im/sitemap
+All the options of https://npm.im/sitemap plus `outFile` (relative target file name)